 - Three academic or professional references

 The GRE and TOEFL tests are administered by the Educational Testing Service.
 Test scores listed on your application must be sent directly from the test administrator to the School of Design.
-Please provide ETS with the following codes to ensure we receive an original copy of your test scores.
-(IELTS does not require school or department codes.)
+Please provide ETS with the following codes to ensure we receive an original copy of your test scores: GRE School code: 2074, GRE Department code: 2405, TOEFL School code: 2074, TOEFL Department code: 15.
+IELTS does not require school or department codes.

-If you're affiliated with a current faculty member, you can skip steps 1 and 2.
-Just provide a letter of intent explaining when you will visit, and what you will work on here.
-Ask the faculty member that you're working with to provide a letter of endorsement to the head of the School of Design.
+If you’re affiliated with a current faculty member, you may forgo the requirements in the bullet points above, and only need to provide a letter of intent explaining when you will visit, and what you will work on here.
+Ask the faculty member that you’re working with to provide a letter of endorsement to the head of the School of Design.

-If you plan to apply as a visiting TEACHING scholar, please see “How to Apply as a Visiting Teaching Scholar."
+If you plan to apply as a Visiting Teaching Scholar, please see the Apply to be a Visiting Teaching Scholar information below.

 The cost of your engagement depends on what you seek to accomplish, the length of your stay, and whether or not you plan to observe specific classes.
 Living and travel expenses are your responsibility unless you have a previous agreement through funded research.

-We negotiate each engagement separately, but the following scenarios may help you plan your proposal:
+We negotiate each engagement separately, but the following scenarios may help you plan your proposal (Please note that these examples do not represent every possible agreement.):

 - If you plan to visit the school for less than a month as an observer, and have no arrangement for collaboration with a design faculty member, academic fees are typically $2,500.
 Visitors in this category are expected to provide a follow-up report summarizing their experiences and observations.